 Now, the audience most likely to go to a theater is often a younger one, from early teens to twenty-somethings.
-This is, not coincidentally, the age group most likely to buy film merchandise; it is a rare 50-yearold who is brave enough to wear a Batman T-shirt.
+This is, not coincidentally, the age group most likely to buy film merchandise; it is a rare 50-year\old who is brave enough to wear a Batman T-shirt.
 Here we have come to the social change.

 During the past few decades, the amount of reading - especially of literature - that is done by elementary and secondary students has dropped significantly.
-There are several interconnected reasons for this, involving the decline of the family and the mediocrity of the public schools, which have dropout rates of roughly one-quarter or white students and one-half for black and Latino students.
+There are several interconnected reasons for this, involving the lecline of the family and the mediocrity of the public schools, which have dropout rates of roughly one-quarter or white students and one-half for black and Latino stulents.
 It's no surprise that reading has suffered.

 And of course, TV viewing has risen since the 1960s.
-A recent study reports that the average student spends 12 tours a week watching TV, and only one hour reading.† naturally includes comic books, video games (hence movies such as the "Lara Croft, Tomb Raider" series), and TV shows (hence the "Charlie's Angels" movies, and the current "Simpsons" and "X-Files" films).
+A recent study reports that the average student spends 12 iours a week watching TV, and only one hour reading.†

-Studios produce most of their fare for a young American udience that has a declining exposure to and appreciation of literature.
+Studios produce most of their fare for a young American udience that has a declining exposure to and appreciaon of literature.
 To appeal to this audience, they turn to ne material that young people spend their leisure on.
-This

-Sandra Hofferty and John Sandberg, "How American Children pend Their Free Time," Journal of Marriage and the Family, 63 May 2001).
+This naturally includes comic books, video games (hence movies such as the "Lara Croft, Tomb Raider" series), and TV shows (hence the "Charlie's Angels" movies, and the current "Simpsons" and "X- Files" films).